-Operation of the 2021 Annual Replacement Plan (Section 2 of 11.1.3 of the ARP)
+Operation of the 2022 Annual Replacement Plan (Section 2 of 11.1.3 of the ARP)

-Subdistrict water that is currently in storage will be released from Continental or other Reservoirs in the upper Rio Grande at the direction of the Division No. 3 Division Engineer, in time and amounts required to offset Injurious Stream Depletions as shown in Table 2.6 of the ARP.
-All 2021 Plan Year Injurious Stream Depletions will be replaced or remedied in the time, location and amount that they occur, beginning May 1, 2021.
+Subdistrict water that is currently in storage will be released, including transit losses, from Rio Grande, Santa Maria/Continental or other Reservoirs in the upper Rio Grande at the direction of the Division No. 3 Division Engineer, in time and amounts required to offset Injurious Stream Depletions as shown in Table 2.6 of the ARP.
+All Plan Year Injurious Stream Depletions will be replaced or remedied in the time, location and amount that they occur, beginning the first day of the Plan Year.
 These releases of water will be performed under the provisions of section 37-87-103, C.R.S.
 In addition, the ARP states that since the most current RGDSS Groundwater Model (6P98) does not predict depletions by Subdistrict Wells to streams other than the Rio Grande, the Subdistrict will not make replacements to any stream other than the Rio Grande.